kubernetes-gke

 --role="projects/${GCP_PROJECT_ID}/roles/${IAM_ROLE_ID}"

-This command will grant the role on the Google Cloud project level.
+This setup will grant the role on the Google Cloud project level.
 See Grant a role for further configuration options.

 - Create and assign a Kubernetes Role